 All forms of paper can be recycled.
 Junk mail, letters, envelopes, birthday cards, office paper, telephone directories, magazines, card and cardboard - all can be added to your normal recycling.

-It is not particularly helpful to look at the plastic types, as in Westminster you can recycle all of types 1 & 2 but only some of types 5 & 6.
+It is not particularly helpful to look at the plastic types as in Westminster you can recycle all of types 1 and 2 but only some of types 5 and 6.

-Over ten billion plastic bags are used each year in the UK - about 167 per person.
+Over 10 billion plastic bags are used each year in the UK - about 167 per person.